Bronzeowl/Ada-Developers-Academy/README.md

 ___

-This repository is for storage for my application materials to Ada Developers Academy for Cohort 6.
+This repository is for storage of my application materials to Ada Developers Academy for Cohort 6.

 ___